 - Eliminate damp spots and rotted wood.
 Sometime, late in the winter, you can start the prep work by ensuring there’s a dry barrier around the structure’s foundation and outside walls.
 Ensure all faucets around the foundation are tightly closed, repair or replace any dripping rain gutters, and move any damp mulch, rotting wood, etc. away from touching the foundation.
 Don’t let sprinklers spray at the side of your house.
 Foraging worker ants will be more inclined to avoid areas with no water as they scout around in early spring.

 7. Set ant baits.
 For baiting, bait stations like Maggie’s Farm No Spill Ant Kill work well any time of year.
-Bait stations don’t immediately kill ants, but worker ants find and consume the bait, then take it back to their colonies to share.
+However, Maggie’s Farm Roach Killer gel bait (yes, it kills ants, too!), contains protein as well as fat and sugar, so it may be the best option in the spring when ants are more likely to be looking for protein.
+Baits don’t immediately kill ants, but worker ants find and consume the bait, then take it back to their colonies to share.
 Gradually, the bait will kill off all the ants in the colony.

-Strategically place your stations under and near sinks and tubs, underneath appliances, in corners, along floorboards, and near areas where ants might access the structure.
+Strategically place your stations and/or bait placements under and near sinks and tubs, underneath appliances, in corners, along floorboards, and near areas where ants might access the structure.

-When spring ants appear, they will find the bait stations you’ve placed, and not only consume the bait but also take it back to their colonies to share, and subsequently kill off the rest of the ants.
+When spring ants appear, they will find the bait stations and/or bait placements you’ve placed, and not only consume the bait but also take it back to their colonies to share, and subsequently kill off the rest of the ants.

-Remember not to place bait stations near areas sprayed with repellent insecticide, and not to spray near the stations once placed.
+Remember not to place bait stations and/or bait placements near areas sprayed with repellent insecticide, and not to spray near the station and/or bait placements once placed.

 - Save the aphids!
 Aphids are tiny insects that live on plants and excrete sweet honeydew.
 And if there’s one thing that ants love, it’s honeydew.
 Keep in mind that if you spray your plants outdoors for aphids, that you’re also eliminating an outdoor food source for the ants.
 Then there’s a good chance that they’ll head for your kitchen again in search of food.